 Are you that kind of person?
-Do you have a heart that belongs to God?
+Do you have a heart that belongs to God and do you want to live on the edge?
 Are you ready to take the steps that develop holy ambition?
 Maybe you honestly don't know.
 Fair enough.
 Are you willing to find out?
 If you are, then these chapters will help you.